woluweb/updatecf/README.md

 The plugin has several Options.
 You can indeed:
 - select the Categories for which the synchronisation will take place
 - select the frequency of the synchronization
+- select the time at which the synchronization should trigger (in the TimeZone of the site.
+Note that the Log file is expressed in UTC)
-- enable/disable the Action Log (you can access the log file on /administrator/logs/updatecf.trace.log)
+- enable/disable the Action Log (you can access the Log file on /administrator/logs/updatecf.trace.log)